 - Capital gains taxes of 10% on real estate held for more than 12 months.
 If less than 12 months, taxed at the normal income tax rate.

-Objectively, the taxes on rental income are really high
+Objectively, the taxes on rental income are high, for those that pay them.

 Real estate attorney in El Salvador